Bachelor of Health Sciences/Bachelor of Arts

 Career opportunities

 Are you ready to blend creativity and empathy to make a positive impact and fortify your future health career with a solid grounding in the arts?
-Gain the skills to bridge gaps between art, culture, and well being.
+At the #1 Victorian university for graduate employment, you will gain the skills to bridge gaps between art, culture and wellbeing.
 Your career opportunities from this degree will vary depending on the majors you have selected.
 You will be curating your future career from day one and graduating with a variety of career paths that you could pursue.

 Studying health sciences could lead you into careers in areas such as: